Hugo Ekitike: Newcastle have Transfer Deadline Day bid accepted for Reims forward

-Newcastle have had a Deadline Day bid for Hugo Ekitike accepted by Stade Reims.
+Newcastle have had a Deadline Day bid for Hugo Ekitike accepted by Stade Reims and are also closing in on a loan deal for Aston Villa's Matt Targett.

+The Magpies' bid of £25m, rising to £33m, for Ekitike was accepted by the French club on Monday.

 - Transfer Centre LIVE! | Paper Talk